nicklalone/CIST_2500/01_Introduction/day1.md

 And so what?

 Well, the so what of statistics is that we can use this to determine the likelihood that you as a person will succeed in life.
 We can know the likelihood that you'll get a disease in some circumstances.
-Or, we can know about how long you'll live.
+Or, we can know about how long you'll live, how well your local economy is going, and more.

 All of these things about you, in the present, are based on those things we know about all those folks who came before you.
 So, we can say that statistics is the use of the past to predict the future which is currently the present.